THE BIBLE CONSISTENT – 2 Anonymous (Investigator 114, 2007

 May)

+THE PROGRAM What did the inscription on Jesus' cross say?
+Who replaced Judas Iscariot and became the 12th apostle?
 Did David have men with him when he fled from King Saul?
-The Bible is
+The Bible is accused of being inconsistent on these points.
+Over

 many years I've shown